Bankson Laboratory

 - To develop robust and reproducible methods for metabolic and functional imaging using hyperpolarized substrates

-- To characterize and refine strategies that derive more information from less data• To develop new instrumentation that lowers the price barrier for imaging in biomedical research
+- To characterize and refine strategies that derive more information from less data

 - To develop new methods to visualize disease, therapy, and response to therapy